beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 Currently we use `broadcast` but in some cases we might need to either include the node with the data or use `broadcast_local`.
 One example would be achievements, we don't want to double-count them.

 Additionally we should change anything that would normally be send(pid) to instead either be `GenServer.cast` or a `PubSub.broadcast` to make it more explicit.

+The initial pass seems to show we only need to tweak a couple of messages needed to have their node of origin included.

 ##### Less reliance on pre-caching
 When taking place pre-caching is an opportunity for nodes to diverge in state (e.g. user list).
 Ideally this would be replaced by a solution not requiring a pre-cache.
 As a bonus this will improve startup time.